ianasqazi/covid-dashboard/README.md

 ![COVID-19 DASHBOARD - REACT](screenshots/1.png)
 ![COVID-19 DASHBOARD - REACT](screenshots/2.png)

-In the current state of the world 🦠 and with many of us in lockdown, I thought it would be a good idea to put down Netflix for a bit, and build a COVID map similar to Hopkins Dashboard.
+In the current state of the world 🦠 and with many of us in lockdown, I thought it would be a good idea to put down Netflix for a bit, and build a COVID Dashboard with MAP.

-Our version will be simpler but it's up to you to include more features.

-Thanks to Mapbox's ease of use this is a lot easier than you might think.
+My version will be simpler but it's up to you to include more features.
+Thanks to Mapbox's ease of use it was a lot easier than you might think.

-This will be a long tutorial but if you have no patience like me... here are all the links you need.
-You can also scroll to the bottom for an extended list of resources or click 👉 here.

 ## Links / Resources / API's USED